prajapati-parth/blog/articles/react-hello-world/index.md

 cd hello-world
 npm init -y
 ```
-Just in case you do not want the defualt initialization, use `npm init` skipping `-y` option.
+Just in case you do not want the default initialization, use `npm init` skipping `-y` option.

 That’s it!
 You have successfully initialized npm and we are now ready to add React.